Snow-cannon/CS571-Finance-Sentiment/README.md

 ### Building

-The compiled frontend is not int he git repo, and must be built to use the frontend.
+The compiled frontend is not in the git repo, and must be built to use the frontend.
 Run the following script to compile the app.

 ```bash
 npm run build